shaikhq/rag-db2-llamacpp/README.md

 # Build a Local RAG Pipeline with Db2 Vector Search, llama.cpp Embeddings, and Watsonx.ai Answers

-This project walks through a full Retrieval-Augmented Generation (RAG) pipeline using open components for local embedding generation and a production-grade database for vector storage and retrieval.
+This project walks through a full Retrieval-Augmented Generation (RAG) pipeline using open components for local embedding generation and a production-grade database, IBM Db2, for vector storage and retrieval.

 The pipeline combines: